-The museum’s exhibition spaces—as well as a conference centre for Museum and Bank events – will occupy 17,000 square feet underneath the plaza.
+The museum’s exhibition spaces—as well as a conference centre for Museum and Bank events—occupy 17,000 square feet underneath the Bank of Canada plaza.

-The Bank consulted with the NCC’s Advisory Committee on Planning, Design and Realty and other members of Canada’s architectural and landscape community on the designs for the building and plaza.
+The Bank consulted with government agencies and members of Canada’s architectural and landscape community on the designs for the building and plaza.

 Canada’s central bank was founded in 1934.
 Since then, the Bank of Canada Act has been amended many times, but the preamble to the Act has not changed.
 The Bank still exists "to regulate credit and currency in the best interests of the economic life of the nation."

 Find out more about the Bank’s past, how it has worked and who shaped it in the history section.